test1477/dfdfd/docke.md

 # Function to fetch all repositories
 def fetch_repositories():
+    """
-    """Fetches a list of all repositories in the Artifactory instance.""" url = f"{JFROG_URL}/api/repositories"
+    Fetches a list of all repositories in the Artifactory instance.
+    """
+    url = f"{JFROG_URL}/api/repositories"
     try:
         response = requests.get(url, headers=headers, verify=False)